Redrum07/Redrum07/README.md

-- 👋 Hi, I’m @Redrum07
+- 👋 Hi, I’m shivam
-- 👀 I’m interested in anything related to coding
+- 👀 I’m working as a Jr. Salesforce Dev
-- 🌱 I’m currently learning FrontEnd Web Development
+- 🌱 I’m currently playing with LWC.
-- 💞️ I’m looking to collaborate on Open Source project
+- 💞️ I’m looking to collaborate on Open Source projects
 - 📫 How to reach me bindrooshivam976@gmail.com

 <!---